Start learning a new language todaySee our special offers

 Discover the best way to learn Vietnamese online.
-Our dynamic, contextualized lessons teach beginners to speak and read the Vietnamese language.Try Our Free Demo
+Our dynamic, contextualized lessons teach beginners to speak and read the Vietnamese language.Try our Free Trial

 Vietnamese, known as tiếng việt (㗂越), is the native language of the Kinh people and after the revolution that ended French colonization, it became the official language of the many ethnic minorities who call Vietnam home.
 As part of the Austo-Asiatic language family, Vietnamese is also spoken throughout the world in communities sprinkled across Asia as well as in the United States, England, and Australia.
 Vietnamese is an officially recognized minority language in the Czech Republic, where a large community of Vietnamese immigrants resides.
 Vietnamese has about 90 million speakers around the world who speak it as a first or second language.

 There are many things about Vietnamese that makes it attractive to language learners.
 Not only does it use the same Latin alphabet as English with some additional diacritic marks to guide pronunciation, but Vietnamese grammar is simple and straightforward.
 As much as 30% of Vietnamese vocabulary, referred to as Sino-Vietnamese vocabulary, borrows from Chinese, and linguists estimate as much as 60% of formal texts are also based on Chinese words and characters.
 Vietnamese is a tonal language, meaning that the pitch used can change the meaning of the words.
 There are three distinct regional dialects of Vietnamese: Northern or Hanoi, which is considered standard Vietnamese, Central or Huế dialect, and Southern or Saigon dialect.